Aller au contenu principal

 1Month 1

-You get the habit of writing in French back.
+You get back into the habit of writing in French.

-In the first weeks, you restart a habit that had been lost.
-Your sentences are short, sometimes clumsy, and that's exactly what you want.
-The corrections you get focus on agreements and small prepositions that had been off for a long time.
+In the first weeks, you rebuild a habit that had gone dormant.
+Your sentences are short, sometimes clumsy.
+And that's exactly what you want.
+The corrections you get zero in on the agreements and small prepositions that have been tripping you up for years.

 2Month 2